NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Effect.rst

 	This function will return a new parameter of type boolean which will appear in the user interface as a checkbox.

-	:: warning: After calling this function you should call :func:`refreshUserParamsGUI()<NatronEngine.Effect.refreshUserParamsGUI>` to refresh the user interface.
+	:: _warning:: After calling this function you should call :func:`refreshUserParamsGUI()<NatronEngine.Effect.refreshUserParamsGUI>` to refresh the user interface.
 The refreshing is done in a separate function because it may be expensive and thus allows you to make multiple changes to user parameters at once while keeping the user interface responsive.